Cold Smoke

 Jahnel Knippling

 “Being a renter in this town is tough.
-It’s a lot of unease not really knowing if your housing is going to be good to go for another year or two, and what your going to do if it’s not.”
+It’s a lot of unease not really knowing if your housing is going to be good to go for another year or two, and what you’re going to do if it’s not.”

 Lone Peak Physical Therapy Trainer